The Elk FP-LAPW Code

 • Forces work with spin-orbit coupling, non-collinear magnetism and LDA+U

-• Phonons for arbitrary q-vectors (experimental)
+• Phonons for arbitrary q-vectors computed with density functional perturbation theory (DFPT)

 • Phonon dispersion and density of states